Cairn Valley Light Railway: Opening at last

-The Directors planned an official opening of the line for 31 December 1904, but this proved impossible as the Board of Trade Inspecting Officer was unable to schedule his visit to approve the opening; a celebratory dinner took place nonetheless.
+The directors planned an official opening of the line for 31 December 1904, but this proved impossible as the Board of Trade inspecting officer was unable to schedule his visit to approve the opening; a celebratory dinner took place nonetheless.
 In fact the ceremonial opening took place on 28 February 1905 and the full public opening of the line followed the next day, 1 March 1905.
-There were three passenger trains each way daily, four on Wednesdays an Saturdays, and none on the Sabbath.
+There were three passenger trains each way daily, four on Wednesdays an Saturdays, and none on Sundays.

 At this time the main line railways were introducing railmotors, light vehicles in which a small steam engine is closely coupled to a passenger coach with through driving controls, as an economic means of operating lightly used lines.
 The G&SWR decided to operate the Cairn Valley line with such a vehicle, and one was built at Kilmarnock Works for the purpose.
 Two more followed from November 1905.
 Railmotor no. 3 is shown at Dumfries in a photograph following page 56 of Smith's Tales.

 These units were not mechanically successful, and after an unsuccessful experiment in which the steam engine of the railmotor was decoupled, operating as an ordinary steam engine, the railmotor operation was discontinued, from 1909, and conventional locomotive operation instituted.
 An 0-4-4T no 269 became the mainstay on the line.